tombetthauser/arts_citysearch/README.md

 7. Depending on the city you enter the search could take seconds or hours to catalogue all gallery data.
 8. When the search is complete you will find a csv data file in the project folder.
 ```
-The data is all yours, now find something cool to do with it!
+The data is all yours, find something cool to do with it!
 ```
 ***